Japan is known for plenty of noteworthy things, but nothing strikes a more picturesque image than the country’s famous cherry blossom season.

-The second consideration is the temperature.
+The second consideration is temperature.
 If it gets too warm or cold, it could affect the time of bloom.
-Please double check Japan’s annual cherry blossom forecast for an accurate booking.
+Please double-check Japan’s annual cherry blossom forecast for an accurate booking.

 Editorial Credit: Alexander Gatsenko / Shutterstock.com

-This park covers 30 hectares of ground, with over 70,000 flowers spread amongst 140 other varieties, aside from cherry blossoms.
+This park covers 30ha of ground, with over 70,000 flowers spread amongst 140 other varieties, aside from cherry blossoms.